Lego Elves

-Lego Elves (stylised as LEGO Elves) is a discontinued Lego product line produced by The Lego Group that was launched in 2015.
+Lego Elves is a discontinued Lego product line produced by The Lego Group that was launched in 2015.
 The product line was based on the storyline of accompanying animated series on Disney Channel, the Lego YouTube channel, and Netflix which follow the adventures of a character named Emily Jones who travels to a magical land called Elvendale.
 It went through a reboot at one point, where the animation had the characters with typical Lego-figurine-styled hands.
 The theme aimed to introduce a fantasy element to girl-focused Lego products.
 It was discontinued in 2018.

 Overview

 The Lego Elves theme was underpinned by the storyline of its accompanying animated series.
 The Lego Elves animated television series began with a mini movie special titled Unite The Magic.
 An animated webisode series was released on the Lego YouTube channel.
 An animated series titled Lego Elves: Secrets of Elvendale was produced and aired by Netflix.
 Both the Lego toy line and the animated series targeted the girls market.
 The series focus on a human girl named Emily Jones, who inherits a magical amulet from her grandmother and travels through a portal to a magical realm called Elvendale.
 The storyline relates how she meets four elves with elemental powers (fire, earth, wind and water) with whom she fights against evil forces, and who help her to return home.